Albertville fireman injured in fire, at UAB burn center

-An Albertville firefighter is recovering from burns at UAB burn center Wednesday.
+An Albertville firefighter continues to recover from burns at UAB burn center.

 The fireman’s identity is not being released at this time, although Assistant Fire Chief Brent Ennis said Wednesday night the firefighter is in “good” condition with what are considered non-life-threatening injuries.
 Ennis said he is expected to remain in the hospital for several days.